ASM Hydrasynth | 256 custom sounds

 I see several synths at once when I look at the HS.
 The side panels – Roland Jupiter 8.
 The Module buttons – Ensoniq ESQ1.
 The encoders – Clavia Nord Lead 3.
 The ribbon / aftertouch – Yamaha CS-80.
 Eclectic!
 When I look on the inside, the HS most strongly reminds me of Alesis Ion / Roland V-Synth in terms of the directions it can go.
 But while Ion had a lot more knobs on the panel which made creation / experimentation easy, with the HS you have to imagine the sound first and then tweak it into existence.
 Some amount of brainpower is needed, and 1-hour-long sessions to sculpt one (deep) sound to push the synth to its seemingly limitless limits were not a rarity at the beginning.

 The UI is fantastic for a deep digital synth of this sort; basically the synth is one big shortcut.
-There’s the Module Select section with its buttons, the Master Control section with its knobs, and practically speaking that’s just it – there’s no deeper level to go into, you just have to change pages:) Easy.
+There’s the Module Select section with its buttons, the Master Control section with its knobs, and practically speaking that’s just it – there’s no deeper level to go into, you just flip pages:) Easy.
 The buttons have nice resistance, the encoders have LEDs around them.
 As I’ve said above, the designers have done their research in the history of synth design and picked what was best.
 They should get a medal for this, because even though some things seem logical and easy to implement, it’s not always the case, even in 2020.
 Roland JD-XA does not have a data entry slider; Korg Minilogue XD has no labels under the buttons; Novation Summit has its screen located in a totally awkward position – I could go on and on.
 The Hydrasynth has only one such awkwardness: the labels of the Arpeggiator knobs cannot be seen from the perspective / angle of the player.
 Compared to the above quirks, this is an insignificant trifle.
 By the way: who needs all these effing ARP knobs there?
 Do you really tweak the ARP SWING or ARP DIVISION values live?
 Or do you need instant access to it during sound design?
 I think it would be better to hide the arpeggiator options under the macro encoders and use that space for other features… like the non-existent sequencer, for example;)

 This synth is defined by its polyphonic aftertouch & ribbon controller as much as its amazingly deep engine, so let me say two words about those.
-I had contact with the invention called “ribbon controller” during my time with Yamaha AN1x and Oberheim OB-12, and the length of the ribbon was around / no more than 15 cm.
+I had first contact with the invention called a “ribbon controller” during my time with Yamaha AN1x and Oberheim OB-12, and the length of the ribbon was around / no more than 15 cm.
 In Hydrasynth, the ribbon spans 4 octaves.
 On the one hand, it’s fantastic.
 On the other, it can be problematic.
 I find it tricky to apply the necessary force continuously and slide across the entire length of the ribbon to tweak the effect from 0% to 100%, or the other way round.
 Many times, if I lose my awareness and loosen my grip, the modulation effect goes awry.
 It’s ok with “wild” modulations, but it’s quite an issue when I want to control the pitch.
 The necessity of applying force endangers / kills the subtlety that is needed for accuracy.
 It’s as if someone told you that you can paint anything you want, but you have to use the technique of throwing paint on the canvas.
 Well, not everyone will be a fan of Jackson Pollock’s art or methods.

 Also, it’s sad that the ribbon controllers need to be made of this specific material – whatever it is.
 When I slide my finger too fast or too much, my skin kind of burns as if I was rubbing it against sand paper ;P OK, not that much.
 But it’s a little bit unpleasant (maybe I should spread butter or some other lubricant on my finger to ease the friction?;P) So if you want to buy this synth mainly for the ribbon, and you want to paint the sound with your finger the same way you travel the world effortlessly by sliding it across a map of the world, think it over.
 It’s not so effortless.
 Alesis A6 Andromeda is the only synth whose ribbon controller is nice to touch.
 I don’t know what material it’s made of, but it feels like silk.